All Episodes

 Okay, sorry.

-Well, uh no, absolutely.
+Well, no, absolutely.

 I mean, Greg brought up a very good point.

-I mean, I think with General Flynn's case, if you just go back to the very beginning and and you realize that Comey had made the announcement that both of the uh agents that originally interviewed Flynn had actually not believed he had lied.
+I mean, I think with General Flynn's case, if you just go back to the very beginning and you realize that Comey had made the announcement that both of the agents that originally interviewed Flynn had actually not believed he had lied.

-And they interviewed him anyways when they shouldn't have interviewed him, or they should have shared the transcripts with him.
+And they interviewed him anyways when they shouldn't have interviewed him or they should have shared the transcripts with him.

 He was doing his job.

-Then you see the pressure of the special counsel putting pressure on them both financially and uh threatening apparently his family, threatening his son.
+Then you see the pressure of the special counsel putting pressure on them both financially and threatening apparently his family, threatening his son.

-And all of a sudden you see people cave in to the special counsel.
+And all of a sudden, you see people cave in to the special counsel.

 And he used a dossier.